jacquetc/skribisto/README.md

 whether Book, Part, Chapter, Scene, Note or plain Text.
 Every writing row owns both its prose and a synopsis, which is why the editor has two panes.

 What Skribisto is not: LibreOffice, Calligra or Word.
-A project exports to DOCX, EPUB, PDF, HTML, Markdown, Djot, LaTeX or plain text, so the final formatting can happen in a full word processor.
+A project exports to DOCX, ODT, EPUB, PDF, HTML, Markdown, Djot, LaTeX or plain text, so the final formatting can happen in a full word processor.

 Accessibility is too often forgotten.
 The interface exposes an accessibility tree (AccessKit), so screen readers can drive it; JAWS and NVDA are the ones used for testing.
 Please get in